thoughtfulbloke/faoexample/README.md

 faoexample
 ==========

-Data from the FAO for demonstrating reading and merging datasets
+Data from the FAO for demonstrating reading and merging datasets, to give some more practice to things learned in week three of Getting and Cleaning Data.

+The plan is people can fork this repo, and try and clean up the data in it using techniques seen in week 3.
+You could also browse other peoples forks to see how they did it.

 As per the terms and conditions on the FAO website <http://www.fao.org/contact-us/terms/en/> I am acknowledging the source of the data in order to be able to freely use it.